 You can also take an elevator up to the top of the José Martí Memorial, one of the city’s highest points.
 The National Library and various government ministries are located in and around the Plaza and some are adorned with images of revolutionary figures Che Guevara and his companions.

 Those classic cars that Havana is famous for are the most fun way of touring the city and getting your bearings.
 Classed as national moments by the government, they are on full-time tourist duty.
 Pick one up by the bay, in front or Parque Central, around Revolution Square and near the Capitol building.
 Either use it as a taxi service or ask for a tour.

 Must eat and drink

 There are a few trendy places to wet your whistle and of course El Floridita made famous by Hemingway is one of them.
-There’s also Sloppy Joe’s Bar once the place-to-be for American celebrities in the 1940s and 1950s and is still one of them.
+There’s also Sloppy Joe’s Bar, once the place-to-be for American celebrities in the 1940s and 1950s – and still a popular celebrity haunt.
 Though not as salubrious as it was in its glory days, sipping a Cuba Libra (rum and coke) here still holds some cachet.
 And if you do love a mojito, try La Bodeguita on Empedrado Street.
 Dressed in curious objects and signed photography, they claim to have invented the mojito and say they have been serving it since 1942 – that’s a lot of practice.

 Must go for a stroll at sunset on El Malecón

-The vibe around the seafront promenade Avenue, Malecón is pretty palpable.
+The vibe around the seafront promenade, Malecón, is pretty palpable.
 Many Habaneros hang out along this five-mile (8km) coastal road – officially known as the Avenida de Maceo – and esplanade for no particular reason other than to enjoy the dimming light at sunset.
 There may be some salsa notes drifting around from somewhere or perhaps just the hum of the waves as they move back and forth.

 Must take in the Museum of the Revolution